 Roselyn understood a little of her younger cousin’s loneliness.
 Since Beowyn was made his father’s lieutenant, she rarely saw him and missed him terribly.
 He was constantly busy or on

 patrol in the time since their return.
-Her uncle, King Ragnon, was convinced it was only a matter of time before the dark wizards struck again, and had doubled the number of men-at-arms and
+Her uncle, King Ragnon, was convinced it was only a matter of time before the dark wizards struck again.
+He had doubled the number of men-at-arms

-Suddenly, Princess Evaughnlynn stood up and opened her eyes.
+Suddenly, Princess Evaughnlynn stood and opened her eyes.
 “Come, Rose, a messenger has reached the watchtower on the road from the Freeholds.
-My father will send for me soon and I
+My father will send for me soon and I must

 Roselyn changed into her white wool robe and the pale blue headdress that covered her long hair, then joined her cousin in her high tower room at the corner of the keep.
 Evaughnlynn,